Looking for natural ways to boost your immune system? Here are some ideas to get you started!

 A wide variety of veggies and fruit in various colors will provide your body with the nutrients your immune system needs.
 Not a fan?
 Ask me about the best high-nutrient drink on the planet to check off this box.

-YL's Life 9 and Mighty Pro are amazing options.
+Fermented foods are paramount to good gut health, and you immune system relies heavily on your gut.
+Incorporate these into your daily life, sauerkraut or kimchee (not the kraut in a can, look in the refrigerated section), kombucha and kefir are also good options.
+YL's Life 9 and Mighty Pro are amazing additions to your probiotic routine, as well as Daily Prebiotic Fiber.
 Studies indicate supplements reduce the incidence of respiratory and gastrointestinal infections.
 Fermented milk products have also been shown to reduce respiratory infections in adults and kids.

 7. Catch some rays.

 Sunlight triggers the skin’s production of vitamin D. In the summer, a 10-15 minute exposure (minus sunscreen) is enough.
 However, above 42 degrees latitude (Boston) from November through February, sunlight is too feeble and few foods contain this vitamin.
 Low vitamin D levels correlate with a greater risk of respiratory infection.
-Young Living just introduced their Super Vitamin D supplement, so there's that too.
+Young Living's Super Vitamin D supplement is a great option for those winter months or for those who know they don't get enough outdoor time.

 8. Go for the garlic.